 You may be experiencing a depression.
 At the bottom of this page, the symptoms of Major Depressive Disorder are listed such as sad mood, hopelessness, decreased energy, difficulty concentrating and more.

-I have counseled many people who have depression and understand the pain of feeling hopeless, worthless or unmotivated.
+At Indigo, we have counseled many people who have depression and understand the pain of feeling hopeless, worthless or unmotivated.
 You may have family or friends who don't understand and just think you are lazy or weak minded.
 They might think you should just pull yourself up by your boot straps.
 "Get off the couch damn it!" they might say.

 We are learning more about the brain and our physiology and how depression is to some degree biochemical.
 Medication, diet and exercise can be helpful in altering brain chemistry to let in more dopamine, endorphins and serotonin and thus also let in more positive feeling and happiness.